sadmanca/aps105/README.md

 }
 ```

-Q: How can we print a normal AND an inverted half triangle (see below)? {.r}
+Q: How can we print a normal AND an inverted half triangle (see below)? {.lr}
 ```c
 // ?
 ****